joshuacox/passgen/README.md

 ### Usage

+`passgen` use a pretty good random and copy to your clipboard, primary and secondary.

+i.e. ctrl-shift-v, shift-insert, and middle click all ought to work in linux and print you out a decent password.
+Or if you like you can copy any section of the resulting out of `passgen -v`

-`passgen`  will get you a bunch of random output
+`passgen -v`  will get you a bunch of random output on the terminal

 `passgen 8`  will get you a bunch of random output of length 8